Here you will find answers to common questions regarding graduation and convocation. Click on a question to get the

 The June convocation ceremony which takes place at our Glendon campus and the October EMBA convocation ceremony which takes place at the Seymour Schulich Building in the McEwen Auditorium do not require any tickets.
-Seating is first come, first serve.
+Seating is first come, first served.

 York's policy is to print the name of your degree on your diploma (e.g. Bachelor of Arts, Bachelor of Arts with Honours).
 Other academic information including "Specialized Honours" and your major will appear on your transcript.

 For a list of academic honours that each Faculty awards to its graduating students, click here.
 Please note that not all academic honours are printed on the diploma (such as Member of the Dean's Honour Roll), however they will be reflected on the convocation program and your transcript.